Maximum of the characteristic polynomial of the Ginibre ensemble: Proof of the lower--bound

 with parameters $ \epsilon(N)\le \epsilon_1(N) \le \cdots \le \epsilon_n(N) <1$.
 We have

 where $\Sigma$ is given by \eqref{Sigma} and the error term is uniform for all $\vec{z} \in \D_{\epsilon_0}^{\times n}$ and $\vec{\gamma} \in [-R,R]^n$. \end{proposition}

 The proof of Proposition~\ref{thm:exp} is the most technical part of this paper and it is postponed to Section~\ref{sect:clt}.
 It relies on adapting in a non-trivial way the arguments of Ameur--Hedenmalm--Makarov from \cite{AHM15}.
-In particular, our proofs relies heavily on the determinantal structure of the Ginibre eigenvalues.
-We also need local asymptotics of the correlation kernel of the ensemble obtained after making a small perturbation of the Ginibre potential -- see Section~\ref{sect:notation}.
-It turns out that these asymptotics are \emph{universal} and can be derived by using a method from the works of Berman \cite{Berman09, Berman12} which has also been applied to study the fluctuations of the eigenvalues of normal random matrices in \cite{AHM10, AHM11, AHM15}.
+In particular, our proofs relies heavily on the determinantal structure of the Ginibre eigenvalues and we need local asymptotics for the correlation kernel of the ensemble obtained after making a small perturbation of the Ginibre potential -- see Section~\ref{sect:notation}.
+It turns out that these asymptotics are \emph{universal} and can be derived using techniques inspired from the works of Berman \cite{Berman09, Berman12} which have also been applied to study the fluctuations of the eigenvalues of normal random matrices in \cite{AHM10, AHM11, AHM15}.

 As an important consequence of Theorem~\ref{thm:gmc}, we obtain the following corollary:

 \begin{corollary} Fix $0<\alpha<1/2$, let $\epsilon=\epsilon(N) = N^{-1/2+\alpha}$ and let $\psi_\epsilon$ be as in \eqref{psi}.
 If $\gamma_*=\sqrt{8}$, then for any $\delta>0$ and any $0< \epsilon_0 \le 1/4$, we have